Today’s Post y Joe Farace

-I love import drag racing and have been know to take my old GTI 337 down the strip just for the fun of it.
+I love import drag racing and was known to take my old GTI 337 down the strip just for the fun of it.
 Living on Colorado we don’t have much of a winter racing scene, except for the ice racers, of course, but that doesn’t mean that even cars parked indoors at a car show can’t look like they’re racing.
 Let me show you how to do it in just four steps:

-Step 1: This photograph of Mazda RX-7 drag racer was made at the International Auto Salon in Los Angeles using a Canon EOS D-60 digital SLR with 16mm Sigma lens attached.
-Exposure was 1/60th of a second at F/16 with an ISO setting of 800.
+Step 1: This photograph of Mazda RX-7 drag racer was made at the International Auto Salon in Los Angeles using a Canon EOS 60D digital SLR with 16mm Sigma lens attached.
+Exposure was 1/60 sec at F/16 and ISO 800.
 Color balance was set on Auto and it did an acceptable job with the mixed lighting sources in the LA Convention Center.
 Even while making it, I recognized that several things that needed to be done with this image to make it better but the most important was eliminating the cluttered background.

 Step 2: I think it’s a good idea to make an image look as good as possible before starting any manipulations and in this case it meant improving the overall color.
 I opened the image file in Photoshop and applied one of the best power tools available for fine-tuning color.
 PictoColor’s iCorrect EditLab Pro and using it is as simple as 1-2-3-4, which is how the tabs in it’s interface are set-up.
 Just waltz through the tabs gradually improving how the image in the preview window looks as you go.